 · Lack of confidence

-If you feel this is may be of benefit to yourself, please get in touch and we can talk about the best way of bringing a positive change to your life.
+If you feel this is may be of benefit to yourself, please get in touch to explore how to bring positive changes to your life.

 I keep up-to-date with my training, new research in counselling, psychological therapies and media reports which enables me to give my clients a professional and caring service

 Training, qualifications & experience